aethosmedia/Coffeejuana-demo/README.md

 scroll-triggered reveals across every section (`src/components/Reveal.js` wraps GSAP + ScrollTrigger so any section can animate in on scroll with one component).

-## Before this goes live

-1. Swap in real photography (currently no images are used — add a `public/` folder with real shots of the cafe, drinks and food).
-2. Replace sample hours, phone number, and full menu pricing.
-3. Wire `BookingForm` up to a real destination — email notification, a Google Sheet, or a booking API (Tock, SevenRooms, or a simple serverless function).
-4. Add Instagram feed embed / link once handle is confirmed.